Big Bad Wolf: The True Story of the 3 Little Pigs!

 The story as told by Alexander T. Wolf from The Three Little Pigs suggests that wolves may not necessarily have to be "Big" and "Bad", but are perhaps misunderstood because what they eat happens to be cute.
 It should be inferred, however, that the following story given by Alexander T. Wolf is merely a fiction made up to conceal his guilt.
 Alexander T. Wolf, portrayed as rather civil, had a cold.
 He was baking a cake for his grandmother's birthday and the wolf had to travel to the little pigs' houses to borrow a cup of sugar.
 Each time the pigs turned him away, Alexander T. Wolf's cold caused him to huff and puff and sneeze a great sneeze whereupon the wolf would accidentally destroy the pig's house.
 Finding the inhabitant deceased, the Alexander T. Wolf decided to eat the body so as not to let good meat go to waste, since the pig was dead anyway.
 The final pig's house was not blown down and Alexander T. Wolf went into an excessive sneezing fit while the pig allegedly insulted his grandmother.
 The authorities came and dragged a furious and flustered wolf away and locked him up in prison.
 It is from prison where Alexander T. Wolf is now telling his (not entirely convincing) story as the news reports have found out about the two dead pigs he ate and jazzed up their story.
-Now labeled the "Big Bad Wolf," Alexander T. Wolf stated that he was framed.
-The story ended with a white-bearded Alexander T. Wolf quoting "But maybe you can loan me a cup of sugar."
+Now labeled the "Big Bad Wolf", Alexander T. Wolf stated that he was framed.
+The story ended with a white-bearded Alexander T. Wolf quoting "But maybe you can loan me a cup of sugar".

 Looney Tunes' Big Bad Wolf

 The Looney Tunes series used the Big Bad Wolf as a stock character in several of its shorts, widely varying in its portrayal depending on the short's storyline.
 In the 1957 short Three Little Bops, the wolf (voiced by Stan Freberg) plays a trumpet rather badly while instrument playing pigs engage in club hopping using clubs made of straw, sticks, and bricks.
-There is also a version appearing mostly in Bugs Bunny cartoons such as The Windblown Hare, Little Red Riding Rabbit (in which he is voiced by Billy Bletcher and Jim Backus, respectively), and many more.
+There is also a version appearing mostly in Bugs Bunny cartoons such as Little Red Riding Rabbit, The Windblown Hare (in which he is voiced by Billy Bletcher and Jim Backus, respectively), and many more.
 This was a more humorous wolf, being somewhat stupid and prone to anger.
 In Pigs in a Polka, the wolf is portrayed as a master of disguise, dressing as a gypsy and a beggar to fool the Three Little Pigs.
-A typical gag in these stories would have a sign poke into the foreground, stating, "IT'S THE BIG, BAD WOLF," whereupon the wolf would angrily shove it away, saying, "Oh, all right, knock it off!
+A typical gag in these stories would have a sign poke into the foreground, stating, "IT'S THE BIG, BAD WOLF", whereupon the wolf would angrily shove it away, saying, "Oh, all right, knock it off!
 They know who I am!"
 A different version of the Big Bad Wolf was a friend of Sylvester and antagonist of Tweety in the short Red Riding Hoodwinked.